jsincorporated/tp/docs/UserGuide.md

 ### h.
 Delete a person's socials : `exclude`

+Made a mistake in entering a person's socials?
 You can delete a specified person's socials from **uNivUSal** as shown below.

 Format: `exclude INDEX s/SOCIAL`